codealchemy/zoom-lifx/README.md

-# Zoom Hue
+# Zoom Lifx

-Automatically turn on a philips hue light when you have the Zoom application open.
+Automatically turn on a Lifx light when you have the Zoom application open.

-I've created this app for personal reasons.
-I have a Philips Hue light strip attached to my desk.
-If it's turned on, and red, it warns others in the house that I'm on video.
+Inspired by [`zoom-hue`](https://github.com/jeremy8883/zoom-hue), using [`lifx-lan-client`](https://github.com/node-lifx/lifx-lan-client) to update lights without needing to call a web API (more on the Lifx LAN protocol [here](https://lan.developer.lifx.com/docs))

+This is intended to work with color lights, though _may_ work with other types of lights (such as ['Day & Dusk'](https://www.lifx.com/collections/refurbished/products/lifx-mini-day-dusk-refurbished)) with limited capabilities - ie. only turning them on or off)

 ## Getting started